Education with a Global Perspective

 Please apply early if:

 - you need a visa to enter Austria.
-The visa application process might take 6 months or longer depending on your citizenship.
-You can apply for your student visa once you have been granted admission to Webster University.
+The visa application process might take 6 months or longer depending on your citizenship and country of residence.
+You can apply for your student residence permit once you have been granted admission to Webster University.
 Your acceptance package will include an acceptance letter and a visa application form.
 You will need to fill out this form and submit it to the Austrian embassy in your country with accompanying documents.
 Please notify your Admissions Officer if your visa cannot be issued in time for your starting term.
-Your starting term can be deferred to the next term if necessary.
+Your starting term can be deferred to the next semester if necessary.

 - you are interested in scholarships.
 Send your application for admissions by early spring.
-Only students who have been granted admission and meet the minimum grade point average in addition to high English proficiency scores, may apply for a scholarship.
+Only students who have been officially admitted and meet the academic and financial criteria may apply for a scholarship.
 Please check our scholarship page to find more details including application instructions, deadlines, and supporting documents.

 Webster Vienna Private University makes admissions decisions based on a review of several application documents to evaluate the likelihood of applicants' success in our degree programs.
 For this process, it is essential for us to have the official documentation of your prior educational records.
 Please be aware that we cannot make an admissions decision without all of the required documents.